 You definitely want to work with a licensed real estate agent.
-This is a big decision and you want some that has received the proper education and training.
-If you are buying a home in Pennsylvania, you want to make sure that you select an agent that is licensed with the Pennsylvania Real Estate Commission.
+This is a big decision and you want someone that has received the proper education and training.
+If you are buying a home in Pennsylvania, make sure that you select an agent that is licensed with the Pennsylvania Real Estate Commission.

 5. Check for credentials

 Having an agent that acquired some additional training can be a huge bonus.
 Here are some credentials that you can look for: